Cwantic/Documentation/Review/Structure.md

 ![Image](../Images/SReview22.jpg)

-It is usefull to define a new coordinate system especially if we need to orient an **Anchor plate** on a node.
+It is useful to define a new coordinate system especially if we need to orient an **Anchor plate** on a node.

 ![Image](../Images/SReview21.jpg)